Supporting your child

-Relationship building is at the heart of the transition to school process.
+Relationship building is the most important part of transitioning to school.
 Your school is committed to working with you to ensure you have all the information and support you need to help your child get the most out of school.
-In addition, you have the right to feel welcome at school, to be treated fairly and to be able to actively participate in your child’s schooling.
+In addition, you have the right to feel welcome at school, be treated fairly and be able to actively participate in your child’s schooling.

 All public schools in NSW have a School Community Charter which provides the framework for school-based behaviour and interactions.
-The charter creates clear expectations and a framework by which we can all be held to account.
-If at any time you think a communication or interaction has not been handled in line with the charter, please raise this with your school or the department.
+This charter lists clear expectations for the school community.
+If you think a communication or interaction has not been handled in line with the charter, please raise this with your school or the department.

 High potential and gifted

 High potential and gifted children are those whose potential is more advanced compared to their same-age peers in one or more domains: intellectual, creative, social-emotional or physical.
 Opportunities exist in all NSW public schools for high potential and gifted children.
-Contact your school to talk with the principal about the programs offered.
+Contact your school to talk with the principal.